 Just as all kids throughout the centuries have needed help from their parents, teachers and mentors along the path to becoming good citizens, our students need guidance as they learn how to apply the elements of citizenship to the realities they encounter in a connected world.

-#DigCitCommit is a movement created by a coalition of organizations committed to giving all educators the tools to prepare students to stay safe, solve problems and become a force for good.
+#DigCitCommit is a movement committed to giving all educators the tools they need to prepare students to stay safe, solve problems and become a force for good.
 DigCitCommit wants to change the conversation around digital citizenship to focus on the do's not the don'ts.

 The approach is based on five competencies: inclusive, informed, engaged, balanced, and alert.

-Check out the infographic below to see how these competencies are defined.
+Check out the infographic below to see how these competencies are defined, then go to "Resources to inspire you" on our Digital Citizenship in Education page.